tigerbeetle/tigerbeetle/docs/coding/financial-accounting.md

 ## Want More Help Understanding Debits and Credits?

-### Ask the Community

-Have questions about debits and credits, TigerBeetle's data model, how to design your application on top of it, or anything else?
-Join our [Community Slack](https://slack.tigerbeetle.com/join) to ask any and all of the questions you might have!

-### Solutions

-Would you like the TigerBeetle team to support you to design your chart of accounts and to leverage the power of fully managed TigerBeetle in your architecture?
-Let us help you get it right.
-Contact us at <sales@tigerbeetle.com> to set up a call.
-There is also a [Startup Program](https://tigerbeetle.com/startup) for early-stage businesses.
+The TigerBeetle team can support you to design your chart of accounts, and leverage the power of fully managed TigerBeetle in your architecture.
+Contact us at
+<sales@tigerbeetle.com> to set up a call.
+There is also a
+[Startup Program](https://tigerbeetle.com/startup) for early-stage businesses.